treehouses/luftballon/README.md

 `./delete.sh`

-This command basically does the opposite of the `start.sh`
+This command basically does the opposite of the `init.sh`

 1. Close sshtunnels
 2. Delete EC2 instance